cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 ---
-title: "Journey of your data in the VO"
+title: "Journey of your data in the VO and EOSC"
 teaching: 5
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What happens to your data?
+- What happens to your data after their ingestion in VizieR??
 - How does your published data get into EOSC?
-- Why publishing in EOSC / VO?
+- Why publish to EOSC / VO?
 - How do you find your data in EOSC?

 ::::::::::::::::::::::::::::::::::::::::::::::::